 "Yes, please."
 I was ecstatic.
 How could I say no to that offer?

-It's only my first day in Nusa Lembongan and I'm already in love.
+It's only my first day in Nusa Lembongan, and already I'm in love.

-I think I ended up in a different beach than intended but it was worth the long walk.
+I think I ended up on a different beach than intended but it was worth the long walk.
 I stood hypnotized by nature's random patterns.
 Floating in my own head, listening to the echoes, letting go of reality.

 When I finally came back to Earth, an idea dwelled upon me.

 Armed with temporary bravery, I climbed the slippery rocks holding on to my dear camera.
 I felt like an explorer on uncharted land.

 There was nobody up there but an endless field and a lonely cow.
 It felt like a Miyazaki film.
 I was ready to sit down and reward myself with the scenery when it began to drizzle.

 Luckily, I had a plastic bag which I McGyvered into a waterproof bag, keeping my camera, phone, and wallet dry.
 The drizzle turned into heavy rain in an instant.
 The cliff was becoming too slippery for me to get down and my visibility was cut down to about 2 meters.
 I cut through the field instead and ended up on a different, unfamiliar path.